Upgrade your wound care knowledge to identify any potential or on-going problems related to an individual’s skin/wound care.

 How You Will Benefit:

-The role of the PSW is important as this is often the first healthcare provider to see an individual’s skin breakdown or changes in eating.
-As well, PSWs are often required to maintain dressings being used for chronic wound care.
-PSWs are in a position to provide important information for RN/RPN staff in early identification of any potential or on-going problems related to an individual’s skin/wound care.
+As you may be the first healthcare provider to see an individual’s skin breakdown or changes in eating, wound care knowledge is extremely valuable to your role.
+PSWs are often also required to maintain dressings being used for chronic wound care.
+You are in a position to provide important information for RN/RPN staff in early identification of any potential or on-going problems related to an individual’s skin/wound care.